Focus (2015 film): Box office

 Focus grossed $53.9 million in North America and $104.9 million in other territories, for a worldwide total of $158.8 million against a production budget of $50.1 million.

-In the United States and Canada, the film earned $6.4 million on its opening day, $7.6 million on its second, and $4.6 million on its third, bringing its opening weekend total to $18.7 million from 3,323 theaters, with a per-theater average of $5,623.
+In the United States and Canada, the film made $6.4 million on its opening day, $7.6 million on its second, and $4.6 million on its third, bringing its opening weekend total to $18.7 million from 3,323 theaters, with a per-theater average of $5,623.
 It debuted at number one at the box office.
 Internationally, the film was released in 39 markets during its opening weekend and grossed $12.2 million.
 Its top international markets included the United Kingdom ($13 million), Russia ($3.1 million), and the Netherlands ($1.8 million).

 Critical response

-On the review aggregator website Rotten Tomatoes, Focus holds an approval rating of 56% based on 228 reviews, with an average rating of 5.80/10.
+On the review aggregator website Rotten Tomatoes, Focus holds an approval rating of 55% based on 229 reviews, with an average rating of 5.80/10.
 The website's critical consensus reads, "Focus may have a few too many twists and turns, but it nearly skates by on its glamorous setting and the charm of its stars."
 On Metacritic, the film has a weighted average score of 56 out of 100, based on 42 critics, indicating "mixed or average reviews."
 Audiences polled by CinemaScore gave the film a grade of "B" on an A+ to F scale.

 Richard Roeper of the Chicago Sun-Times described the film as "sheer, escapist entertainment from start to finish."
 The Free Press Journal called the film "smart, slick, but shallow."
 Nick De Semlyen of Empire wrote, "This is maximum-gloss entertainment with its fair share of tricksy rug pulls.
-But, like one of the neon-colored cocktails Smith drinks in it, it’s more of an immediate rush than something you’ll remember in a year."
+But, like one of the neon-coloured cocktails Smith drinks in it, it’s more of an immediate rush than something you’ll remember in a year."